larsj5/RedSoxReport/README.md

 # Red Sox Report

 I wrote this program for CS21: Beginner Programming in Python.
-See ProjectReport.pdf for more details.
+See Final Project Overview.pdf for more details.